What's The Best Horse Shed: Run-In Shelters or Barn Stalls?

 Horses with special medical needs should be kept in stalls for several important reasons.
 First, loose horses can injure themselves and severely reduce their quality of life.
 Horses don't always see or avoid objects lying on the ground, and they may step wrong and injure themselves.
 Horses that are lame can be turned out to pasture to enable them to better stretch the tendon or muscle that is bothering them, but too much exercise can aggravate any injuries sustained.

 Disadvantages of Horse Stalls

-Horses are highly social animals, and some may experience stress when housed alone in a stall.
+Horses are highly social animals, and some may experience stress when housed alone in an individual stall.
 Additionally, the opportunity to exercise is limited with this type of housing.
 While it might be convenient for owners to keep horses in stalls, it can increase their susceptibility to colic if they are unable to exercise or relieve themselves as necessary.
 This can be easily prevented by ensuring the horse is exercised and the stall is mucked regularly.

 Additionally, many people feel that stalls reduce a horse's quality of life and sense of freedom because they do not have access to green space.
 Owners can still supply their horses with enrichment in the form of stall-friendly toys.

 Because run-in shelters are typically placed in pastures, they allow horses time to exercise as they desire.
 Horses have the option to go in and out as they please, which can keep them healthier than simply being stalled all day.

 Horses housed in loafing sheds still have the opportunity to socialize with other horses, which can provide them mental stimulation and lessen their stress levels.
 Their owners may be able to expand on this enrichment by adding toys or treats to the shelter or surrounding pasture.